Oliver Stone

 Oliver Stone (in the center) and his platoon comrades

-After coming back from the army, the future director started studying Fine Arts at New York University with Martin Scorsese as his mentor.
+After returning from military service, the future director began studying Fine Arts at New York University with Martin Scorsese as his mentor.
 In 1971 he presented his debut 12-minute short film Last Year in Viet Nam, narrated by a soldier who fought in Vietnam.

-This was the beginning of his long journey to fame; he worked as a taxi driver, an assistant at a film studio, a mail peddler, and a teller.
-During this time he managed to film a low-budget horror movie Seizure (1974).
-The premiere of his second feature-length horror movie The Hand took place in 1979.
-The movie tells of an artist who has lost his right hand in a car accident caused by his wife.
-The lost part of the body starts taking revenge on everyone who has offended its owner.
+This marked the start of his long climb to fame; he worked as a taxi driver, film studio assistant, mail carrier, and bank teller.
+During this period, he managed to make the low-budget horror film Seizure (1974).
+His second feature-length horror film The Hand premiered in 1979.
+The film follows an artist who loses his right hand in a car accident caused by his wife.
+The severed hand begins taking revenge on everyone who has wronged its owner.

 A scene from The Hand (1981)